Denito37/dictionary_dynamo/README.md

 - features compenents that randomly generate new words & trivia

 **Purpose**
 - After looking for Apis to use in a project I came across a few dictionary apis which sounded like a nice project to get more used to React & tailwind with.
-To make my dictionary site more unique I looked for more APIs that could fit in with a dictionary.
-I ended up picking APIs that gave intersting trivia as I felt it would inspire the user with more words to search up.
+To make my dictionary site more unique I looked for APIs that could fit in with a dictionary.
+I ended up picking APIs that I could use to inspire the user with more words to search up.